thoughtrealm/bumblebee/docs/TECHDETAILS.md

 # Technical Details

 ### The "Two Stages of Locked Boxes" Approach
-A Bundle is what I refer to as the encrypted output construction created by Bumblebee.
+A Bundle is what I refer to as the encrypted output construction created by **Bumblebee**.

-I refer to the Bumblebee bundling approach as "Two Stages of Locked Boxes."
+I refer to the **Bumblebee** bundling approach as "Two Stages of Locked Boxes."
 I would imagine this analogy is not unique and is likely referred to by some other very clever and cryptographer-ey sounding name.
 Nevertheless, it is the name of the analogy that I use for describing this approach.